austinesmith/cdk-and-vuejs-in-s3/README.md

 3. AWS access keys configured for AWS account authentication
   * Access keys are created in the AWS management console
-  * Access keys must then be added to the AWS CLI tools using cmd: 'aws configure'
+  * Access keys must then be added to the AWS CLI tools by running the command: `aws configure`
   * Best practice is to delete the key after configuration for account security
   * [Using Access Keys with AWS CLI Tools](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)